bob-606/5.easa.fi/README.md

 ## 45. With regard to flaps, which of the following options provides a lift-increasing effect?
-With regard to flaps, which of the following options provides a lift-increasing effect?
 - ***Increasing the aerofoil camber***
 - Decreasing the angle of attack
 - Decreasing the form drag